kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/v2alpha1/01-55-ip-based-access-with-xff.md

 <!-- tabs:end -->

 ### Results
 You have configured the XFF header in the Istio CR and exposed your workload to the internet.
-Access to the workload is limited to specific IP addresses that you have specified.
+Access to the workload is limited to the IP addresses that you have specified.